chelseautumn/portfolio/README.md

 - Modern and responsive grid layout.
 - Animations created with CSS and JavaScript.
+- Interactive background canvas with paintbrush.
-- User preference settings stored locally.
+- User preference settings for colors stored locally.
 - External links to my GitHub, LinkedIn, email, and resume.
 - Contact form integrated with `emailjs`.
 - Weather integrated with `OpenWeatherMap`.